-Be mindful about why you’re eating
+Consider why you’re eating at work

 One of the first questions to ask is: why do we eat at work?
 It’s not always because we need to.
 The reasons might include boredom, being around friends, or celebrating someone’s birthday.
 Going to the pub after work might be an important ritual.
 Stress, which triggers the fight or flight hormone, can also increase your appetite.
 Simply becoming more alert to the reasons around why you are eating will be a helpful first step.